Companion Modules

 , Flix will automatically look in both the

-refers to the type class member add
+refers to the trait member add

 whereas Addable.add3